User journey

 If your website’s bounce rate is significantly higher than industry standards or benchmarks, it might suggest design, content quality, or user experience issues.
 And it can negatively impact user engagement and conversions.

-Ultimately, the definition of a good or bad bounce rate depends on the context of your website's objectives and the specific industry standards.
-It's essential to continuously monitor your website's bounce rate, understand user behavior, and make improvements to enhance the user experience and achieve your desired goals.
+website’s objectives and the specific industry standards.
+It’s essential to continuously monitor your website’s bounce rate, understand user behavior, and make improvements to enhance the user experience and achieve your desired goals.

 Aspect